BiAPoL/blog/robert_haase/browsing_idr/readme.md

 ![img_2.png](idr_api/idr2.png)

-Furthermore, can assemble the link from a generic link if you know the image identifier of the image you want to download.
+Furthermore, you can assemble the link from a generic link if you know the image identifier of the image you want to download.
 You can see the identifier of the image on the bottom of your browser when hovering with the mouse over the download link:

 ![img_3.png](idr_api/idr3.png)